wxcctechsummit/holcct2108/CiscoLiveLabLibrary2108.md

 ## Analyzer Lab Configuration
 ![Banner](images/analyzerlabsetup.jpg)

+- `Voice calls` hit a common Entry Point and answers with a Flow enabled for Google CCAI.
+- <li> Tell the auto attendant you want to speak to an agent
+- <li> Enter your Student Number.
+The number matches the number in your login ID.
+- <li> Calls will route to your own queue so ensure your agent is logged in and your agent will get the call
+- `Omnichannel` contacts will all route to a common queue
+- <li> Help your classmates out by responding to their emails, texts, facebook and SMS queries.

 ## Pre-requisite

 1. Recommended to review this before the Lab: Data and Analytics with New Webex Contact Center Analyzer - BRKCCT-1004